thejud/text-processing-cookbook/README.md

 10
 ```

-Specify the total width, with a flexible number of columns.
+#### Use column to create a flexible number of columns to fill the width.

+column is specially designed to "columnate lists", with far fewer options that pr.

 Fill down columns first.

 ```